anna-maria/Jolly-Helper-iOS-App/README.md

 Jolly-Helper-iOS-App
 ====================

-My first iOS app using Swift.
+This is first iOS app to learn Swift.
+The app is a secret santa generator and Christmas list for each member.